cdnan/AS-ePortfolio/README.md

 Mohammed, Anwar.
 “Who wants to be a partisan anyways?
 An Examination of Vote Choice and Political Partisanship in the 2019 Federal Election.”
 MapleMeth Conference, Western University.
 London, ON: Cancelled due to COVID-19.

 Mohammed, Anwar.
 2019.
-“Blockchain-based Governance.”
+“Blockchain-based Governance for Public Service Delivery.”
 Mapping the Global Dimensions of Policy 8, McMaster University.
 Hamilton, ON: March 8-9.

+<i> Academic Workshops </i>

+Mohammed, Anwar and Regan M. Johnston.
+2020.
+“Using GitHub to host a free project website.” <i>Productivity During Pandemic Seminar Series</i>.
+Centre for Research in Empirical Social Sciences, Hamilton, ON: June 3.

+<i> Invited Talks </i>

+Digital Society Lab.
+"Public responses to pandemic policy interventions: a survey of findings from the COVID-19 Monitor project."
+Research In Progress Seminar Series.
+McMaster University.
+Hamilton, ON: 10 February 2021.

 <i> Media </i>